*This post about diet plans for nurses contains affiliate links.

 What should I drink to be healthy at 100?

-Okinawa is considered to be a blue zone where people live to be 100 years old at a rate 10 times higher then anywhere else in the world.
-Blue Zone is a term used to reflect the lifestyles and environment of the worlds longest living communities, and there are only 5 in the world!
+Okinawa is considered to be a blue zone where people live to be 100 years old at a rate 10 times higher than anywhere else in the world.
+Blue Zone is a term used to reflect the lifestyles and environment of the world’s longest-living communities, and there are only 5 in the world!

-Okinawans live to be 100 for many reasons: they exercise regularity and also have an excellent diet low in red meat, and high in seasonal fruits and vegetables, fish, whole grains and lean proteins, including soy.
+Okinawans live to be 100 for many reasons: they exercise regularly and also have an excellent diet low in red meat, and high in seasonal fruits and vegetables, fish, whole grains, and lean proteins, including soy.
 For the Okinawa native, turmeric tea is a nice complement to an already incredibly healthy lifestyle.